ACK101101/ACK101101/README.md

 - :heart:  Passionate about coding for the public good and working on anything that promotes human flourishing!
 - :eyes: Interesteed data science, machine learning, and investigative journalism.
 - 🌱  Currently an Undergraduate at Duke University studying Computer Science with a concentration in Machine Learning & AI.
-- :computer: I know Python, R, Java, SQL, and GLPK.
+- :computer: I know Python, R, Java, C, SQL, and GLPK.
 - 📧: Contact me through my [LinkedIn](https://www.linkedin.com/in/alex-kumar00/)
 ---